-Snapshot: de Guzman stuns San Paolo
+Snapshot | de Guzman stuns San Paolo

 Jonathan de Guzman celebrates after his goal stunned the Stadio San Paolo in Swansea City's Europa League last-32 tie with Napoli on February 27, 2014.

-Following a goalless first leg where the Swans were left to rue a number of missed chances against Rafa Benitez's Serie A side, many felt Garry Monk and his team had missed their best chance of advancing.
+Following a goalless first leg where the Swans were left to rue a number of missed opportunities against Rafa Benitez's Serie A side, many felt Garry Monk and his team had missed their best chance of advancing.

 And that looked as if it might be the case when Lorenzo Insigne put the home side ahead with a clever lob in just the 11th minute.

 But the visitors hit back on the half-hour mark with Pablo Hernandez and Wilfried Bony helping to send de Guzman through on goal, with the Dutchman firing a low show below Pepe Reina.